ibm-cloud-docs/cis/managing-for-security.md

 1. If you are an Enterprise customer and you created a rule with Log action, change the rule action to a more severe one, like _Managed Challenge_ or _Block_.

 CIS recommends to use WAF managed rules together with WAF Attack Score.
 Managed rules protect against well known attack patterns, while Attack Score detects modified or obfuscated attacks—providing layered and adaptive protection for your domain.
+For more information, see [WAF Attack score](/docs/cis?topic=cis-waf-attack-score).

-## Best practice 3: Configure your TLS settings
+## Best practice 4: Configure your TLS settings
 {: #best-practice-configure-tls-settings}

 IBM {{site.data.keyword.cis_short_notm}} functions as a reverse proxy and provides multiple options for encrypting your traffic.
 As a reverse proxy, we close TLS connections at our data centers and open a new TLS connection to your origin server.